JesugG17/JesugG17/README.md

 # 💫 About Me:
-Software engineer who loves face new problems and solves it, apassionate of learn new things every day :).
+Software developer who loves face new problems and solves it, apassionate of learn new things every day :).

 ## 🌐 Socials: